getnkit/Automated-Data-Pipeline-for-Consumer-Financial-Complaints-Analysis/README.md

 ```
 ENV\Scripts\activate
 ```
-Installs the specified Python packages in the current Python environment and Saves installed Python packages to requirements.txt.
+Installs the specified Python packages into the current Python environment and then saves a list of all installed packages to a requirements.txt file.
 ```
+pip install pandas>=2.2.2 pymysql>=1.0.2
-pip install pandas>=2.2.2,pymysql>=1.0.2 && pip freeze > requirements.txt
+pip freeze > requirements.txt
 ```
 Alternatively, packages to be installed can be directly defined in the requirements.txt file.
-Then, install all the Python packages listed in the requirements.txt.
+Then, install all the Python packages listed in the requirements.txt file.
 ```
 pip install -r requirements.txt
 ```